About me

 I have a mixed interdisciplinary background in history, political science, and international relations.

-I completed my PhD at the University of Sheffield from 2020 to 2023.
-My research was funded through a £99,000 ESRC studentship.
+I completed my PhD at the University of Sheffield in 2023.
+My research was funded through a £101,600 ESRC studentship.
 My thesis explored British Government security policy during the Northern Ireland ‘Troubles’.
-This included passage of the UK’s first-ever counter-terrorism laws (enacting provisions like stop-and-search, non-jury trial, and detention without charge), as well as the creation of novel peacebuilding schemes leading to the Good Friday Agreement.

-I am currently employed as ESRC Postdoctoral Fellow at the University of Sheffield.
-I was awarded a grant of £130,000 under this fellowship, to develop my PhD research: including rewriting my thesis as book, publishing articles, and organising a public exhibition of visual research materials.
-This exhibition incorporates photographs of ‘peace walls’ built by British military and governmental actors in Northern Ireland during the Troubles - as well as data graphics visualising their effects for spatial mobility.
-The exhibition has now been viewed by over 33,000 people over three separate showcases.
-You can view a digital version of the exhibition materials via this link.
+From 2024 to 2025 I was employed as ESRC Postdoctoral Fellow at the University of Sheffield.
+I was awarded a grant of £130,000 to develop my PhD research: including rewriting my thesis as book, publishing articles, and organising a public exhibition of visual research materials.
+This exhibition incorporates photographs of ‘peace walls’ built by British military and governmental actors in Northern Ireland during the Troubles, as well as data graphics visualising their effects for spatial mobility.
+The exhibition has now been viewed by over 33,000 people.
+You can view a digital version of the exhibition via this link.

 Before beginning my PhD, I worked outside academia.
-I spent one year working for an international development consultancy, serving clients like Amnesty International, WWF, and Malaria No More.
-I then worked in the UK Parliament for three years, serving as Parliamentary Researcher and Senior Caseworker for two Labour MPs (including a shadow minister and a select committee chair).
+I spent two years working for an international development consultancy, serving clients like Amnesty International, WWF, and Malaria No More.
+I then worked in the UK Parliament for four years, serving as Parliamentary Researcher and Senior Caseworker for two Labour MPs (including a shadow minister and a select committee chair).

 -

-My research explores the history of British security politics in Northern Ireland.
+My research explores the history of British security policy in Northern Ireland.

 I am currently writing a book assessing evolutions in UK security policy during the Northern Ireland ‘Troubles’.
-These include the emergence of the UK’s first-ever counter-terrorism laws (encompassing provisions like stop-and-search or detention without charge), as well as the development of peacebuilding strategies leading to the Good Friday Agreement in 1998.
+These include the emergence of the UK’s first-ever counter-terrorism laws (encompassing provisions like stop-and-search, non-jury trial, proscription, and detention without charge), as well as the development of novel peacebuilding schemes leading to the Good Friday Agreement in 1998.
 My book traces these policies’ roots across a longer history of Anglo-Irish politics.
-I argue that, instead of manifesting a rupture in norms, UK security policy during the Troubles actually represented the continuation of long-term patterns of British politics on Northern Ireland (and Ireland before partition).
+I argue that, instead of manifesting a rupture in norms, UK security policy during the Troubles actually represented the continuation of long-term patterns of British politics on Northern Ireland.

-I have published my research in leading journals, including Review of International Studies, the European Journal of International Security, and Critical Studies on Terrorism (follow this link for access to these publications).
+I have published my research in leading journals, including the European Journal of International Relations, Review of International Studies, the European Journal of International Security, and Critical Studies on Terrorism.
+You can access my publications on this website, by clicking this link.

 -